 - To make the dragonfly tail, peel and thinly slice the potato.
 Fry in the same pan until crispy and golden.
 Drain on paper towels.

-- Assemble the dragonfly by shaping the chestnut purée into a body, adding crispy kimchi for wings, and potato slices for the tail.
+- Assemble the dragonfly by shaping the chestnut purée into a body, adding crispy kimchi for wings, potato slices for the tail, and the kimchi sauce mixture and gochujang for the head and eyes.
 Serve immediately.

 Notes